romy0806/customer-growth-recommendation-engine/README.md

 5. Open the local URL displayed in your terminal (typically `http://localhost:8501`) to interact with the recommendation assistant.

+> **Note:** The repository includes a pre-generated `recommendation_bundle.csv` file so the Streamlit application can be launched immediately.
+To regenerate the recommendation dataset from the raw transaction data, run the Jupyter notebook (`Customer_Growth_Recommendation_Engine.ipynb`) before launching the application.
 ---

 ## Future Enhancements